 Lincoln Miller, Executive Director (Staff)

-Lincoln Miller has lived in co-ops ranging in size from 7-27 people and has been involved with co-op development for 16 years.
+Lincoln Miller has lived in co-ops ranging in size from 7-27 people and has been involved with co-op development for 18 years.
 In that time he has been a founding member of 3 non-profit cooperative organizations.
 In 1996 Lincoln created the Boulder Housing Coalition (BHC), a 501(c)(3) Community Housing Development Organization, with Boulder’s then Mayor Will Toor.
 Between 1999 and 2002 Lincoln and Tony Sanny co-founded the Masala Co-op and worked on the acquisition of the property at 744 Marine St, creating the first permanently affordable rental co-op in Colorado.
 In 2004 Lincoln officially took on the role of the organization’s Executive Director, and led the acquisition of the Chrysalis Co-op for the BHC.
 This created the first permanently affordable cooperative housing system in Colorado.
-He currently serves on 2 national co-op housing boards (NASCO and NASCO Properties) as well as the Board for the Fellowship for Intentional Community.
+He has served on all three of the NASCO boards, as well as the Board for the Fellowship for Intentional Community.
 Mr. Miller has a B.A. in Political Science from the University of Colorado and has completed all of the course work for the Certified Housing Asset Manager Designation (CHAM).

 Justin Trammell, Ingram Court House Representative, Board Secretary